truchas/truchas/doc/reference-manual/SPECIES_BC_Namelist/index.rst

 :Description: The name of a :ref:`FUNCTION namelist
               <FUNCTION_Namelist/index:FUNCTION Namelist>` namelist defining a
               function that gives the mass transfer coefficient for a mass transfer-type boundary condition.
-The function is expected to be a function of :math:`(T,\phi_j,t,x,y,z)`.
-When used as an interface condition, :math:`T` and :math:`\phi_j` are taken to be the maximums on either side of the interface.
-When heat transfer is not active, :math:`T` is taken to be 0.
+For species transport without heat transfer, the function is expected to be a function of :math:`(\phi_j,t,x,y,z)`.
+When species transport is coupled with heat transfer, the function is expected to be a function of :math:`(T,\phi_j,t,x,y,z)`.
+When used as an interface condition, the state arguments are taken to be the maximums on either side of the interface.
 :Type: string
 :Default: none